CNES/cars/docs/source/user_guide/cli.rst

 The masks can be "two-states" ones: 0 values will be considered as valid data, while any other value will be considered as unvalid data and thus will be masked during the 3D restitution process.

 The masks can also be multi-classes ones: they contain several values, one for each class (forest, water, cloud...).
 To use a multi-classes mask, a json file has to be indicated by the user in the configuration file.
-See the :ref:`configuration_inputs` for more details.
+See the :ref:`configuration` for more details.

 **Warning** : The value 255 is reserved for CARS internal use, thus no class can be represented by this value in the multi-classes masks.